NCRS National Convention 2022 Photos and Review

 Ed Nieves brings us a recap of the 2022 NCRS National Convention that took place in Mobile Alabama.
 Members came from all over the United States and Canada to participate.
 Margie Nieves, Joe Grunda, and Vinnie Peters shot some photos for us to enjoy.
 Read on to learn about the convention and the NCRS awards system.

-Every year the National Corvette Restorer Society (NCRS) puts on their main event, their National Convention.
+Every year the National Corvette Restorer Society (NCRS) puts on its main event, its National Convention.
 The NCRS circulates this meeting in various parts of the country.
 This year they hosted this prestigious event in Mobile, Alabama.
 From July 24th through July 28th, the Renaissance Riverview Plaza Convention Center was packed with some of the best Corvettes in the country.

 Newly elected NCRS President Shannon M. Urton and her team did a wonderful job organizing and presenting this elaborate Corvette judging event.
 Shannon was involved in every aspect of the event and ensured that no stone was left unturned.
 Under her leadership, the event reportedly had approximately seven hundred attendees, with 384 families registered.
 The convention included judging schools, technical schools, Top Flight Judging, Bowtie Judging, Cross-Flags Judging, and a members award ceremony that recognized judges who achieved 200-Club Award, 300-Club Award, and 400-Club Award.